MBB vs. Drexel

 Orlando "G.G."
 Smith was named the head men's basketball coach at Loyola University Maryland, the school's president, Rev. Brian F. Linnane, S.J., on April 12, 2013, at a press conference in Reitz Arena.
 The 2015-2016 season will be Smith's third as the Greyhounds' head coach.

-Smith, who is the son of current Texas Tech University Head Coach Tubby Smith, was an assistant at Loyola for the past six seasons under former coach Jimmy Patsos.
+Smith, who is the son of current University of Memphis Head Coach Tubby Smith, was an assistant at Loyola for the past six seasons under former coach Jimmy Patsos.

 "At Loyola, we take great pride in a Greyhounds athletics program where our students' achievements and contributions in the classroom and in the community are as remarkable as their accomplishments in competition," Fr.
 Linnane said at the time of Smith's appointment.
 "G.G.
 Smith shares this commitment, and I know he will build on our program's recent successes to bring even greater excitement and spirit to Loyola basketball and our university."